Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 It was January 2016, and I had officially accomplished one year of service for my employer, a Manila-based engineering firm.
-What were 12 months (or 52 weeks) felt more like 2 years on the job, as my regular working schedule was from 6 in the morning until 6 at night.
+Those 12 months felt more like two years on the job, as my regular working schedule was from 6 in the morning until 6 at night.

 As I mentioned earlier, upon hitting the one-year mark, I felt like I already had two years on the job.
 I yearned for fewer (and more regular) working hours, better pay, and more time off.
 Funny and unusual as it may sound today, I wished for a regular 9-to-5 corporate-ish job.